PrestaShop/prestashop.github.io/news/_posts/core-weekly/2015-09-25-coreweekly-weeks37-38.markdown

  - core-weekly
 ---

-This edition of the Core Weekly report highlights changes in PrestaShop core codebase during the last three weeks, from Monday 7th of September to Sunday 20th.
+This edition of the Core Weekly report highlights changes in PrestaShop core codebase during the last two weeks, from Monday 7th of September to Sunday 20th.

 ## Milestones